The Complete Guide to Learn Thai and the Thai Alphabet

 A silhouette of six people standing on top of a mountain

 I didn't concentrate on Thai tones; I focused on vocabulary and didn't think about the Thai tones.
 I decided to focus on the context of a sentence.
-I didn't take any Thai lessons; instead, I used kindergarten Thai language books to learn how to write and pronounce the words and asked my Thai friends to help me instead of paying for Thai lessons.
+I didn't take any Thai lessons; instead, I used kindergarten Thai language books to learn how to write and pronounce the words.
+I asked my Thai friends to help me instead of paying for Thai lessons.

 It took about three months to develop a large vocabulary base and start speaking Thai with the correct Thai pronunciation.
 Learning the correct Thai pronunciation was challenging because that's where the Thai tones I didn't focus on became more important, so I began trying to simulate the sounds of the words to get the correct Thai pronunciation, and it worked!